 510.70 Outside Supervisory Interest

 Arrangements for the employment or use of students or employees outside the University.
-Such arrangements must be approved through the appropriate University channels to avoid supervisory conflicts.0
+Such arrangements must be approved through the appropriate University channels to avoid supervisory conflicts.

+510.80 Use of Personal Funds to Support Employee’s Own Work

+Arrangements by the employee to provide personal funds to support the employee’s MSU work, laboratory, and payment of lab staff and students.

 520.00 Circumstances Requiring Conflict of Commitment Disclosure